chema/sanfranciscan/_posts/2018-01-18-soy-xicotencatl.md

 title: Soy Xicoténcatl
 ---

-On March 20, 1755, the Indigenous people of San Francisco del Rincón, my family's town, tried to liberate their town from Spanish colonialists.
-After three days, the insurgent Natives were taken captive by the colonial forces.
+On March 17, 1755, the Indigenous people of San Francisco del Rincón, my family's town, liberated their town from Spanish colonialists.
+After three days, the insurgent Natives were defeated and taken captive by the colonial forces.

-The following verses were written on a card taken from them.
+The following verses were written on a card taken from the defeated insurgents.
 An eagle was drawn on the card.
 Xicoténcatl was a Tlaxcallan general who fought and defeated the Spanish when they were on their way to [Mexihco Tenochtitlan](https://nah.wikipedia.org/wiki/Mexihco_Tenochtitlan) in the early 1520s.

 	Soy Xicoténcatl el fuerte,
 	de Tlaxcala general,